-- (1) All options described in this table were granted under the 2007 plan.
-Under the 2007 plan, upon the occurrence of a change in control, the unvested and unexercisable options will be accelerated and become fully vested and immediately exercisable as of the date of the change in control.
-For more information, we refer you to the discussion below under the heading "-Stock Incentive Plan." - (2) These options vest over a three-year period, with one-third of the underlying shares vesting on each of November 20, 2010, 2011 and 2012 so long as the individual remains an employee of NTIC as of such date.
+(1) All options described in this table were granted under our stock incentive plan described below under the heading "-Stock Incentive Plan."
+Under the plan, upon the occurrence of a change in control, the unvested and unexercisable options will be accelerated and become fully vested and immediately exercisable as of the date of the change in control.
+For more information, we refer you to the discussion below under the heading "-Stock Incentive Plan."